Galilee Fishermen: “Harvesting the Sea”

 In July 1940, Pat Maney, a borough police and fire chief, won an amateur photography contest sponsored by the New York Herald Tribune for his photo of the majestic pound boat, Anna Marie (a painting by Gail Gannon of the scene hung for years in borough hall).

 Pound boats — 33-feet long and weighing a quarter of a ton — were made of cedar and oak cost $85 to build back in the day.
 These massive floating hulks were built and maintained at nearby Jerolamon’s Boat Works.
-Founded by Abram Jerolamon in 1876 and run later by Willard and then Harold Jerolamon, they also built yachts for the wealthy, including for George F. Baker and William K. Vanderbilt.
+Founded by Abram Jerolamon in 1876 and run later by Willard and then Harold Jerolamon, they also built yachts for the local wealthy, including for George F. Baker and William K. Vanderbilt.

 Starting well before dawn, 6- to 8-man crews would launch boats directly into the breaking surf.
 The pound nets were anchored to the ocean floor and bypassing fish would be caught in the nets.
 The men would clean the fish on the way in, as leaving fish guts on the beach was frowned upon.

 After the day’s fishing, a team of horses (later tractors were used) would pull the vessels ashore.
 The fish were placed in large wicker baskets and taken to nearby icehouses — in the area that are now borough streets, Icehouse Road and Drew Court.
 The ice was cut in large chucks from the nearby Shrewsbury River and Manahasset Creek during winter months and insulated with salt hay, sawdust, or burlap for future use.
 There the catch was stored — there wasn’t refrigeration.

 The practice was that “if you caught fish you made money, if you didn’t catch fish you didn’t make any money.”
 The rule was that the boat owner took one-third, the boat captain got one-third, and the crew got one-third.
 The variety of fish caught included Bluefish, Weakfish, Whiting, Ling, Porgies, Tuna, and Butterfish.